gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 is correct.

 To implement this in our example let's change the code like this.
 First we'll update the shader.
-Techincally we could just update the value of `u_world` but it's best if we rename things so they're named what they actually are otherwise it will get confusing.
+Technically we could just update the value of `u_world` but it's best if we rename things so they're named what they actually are otherwise it will get confusing.